This post contains affiliate links, which means if you click a link I may receive a small commission at no extra cost to you. Thanks 😉

 Summary of Best Kept Secrets of Budget Travelers:

 - Get free accommodation when you travel by house sitting.
-Click here for my course on how to get started as a house sitter.
+Click here for my video on how to get started as a house sitter.

 - Volunteer in exchange for free room and board.
 I recommend WorkAway.info